-One of the driving forces behind Ethereum adoption are the low transaction fees.
+One of the driving forces behind Ethereum adoption is the low transaction fees.
 There is no harm in sending a negligible amount of Ether in order to test your understanding of the process and that all of the details are correct.
 This will ensure that everything goes smoothly when sending larger amounts.

 Ultimately, some users choose to secure large sums of Ether by leaving it on an exchange, but in doing so they give up their ability to audit and ensure its security.
-The decision to do this is a personal one – how much do you trust the exchange, and how much are you willing to leave in the hands of that exchange?
+The decision to do this is a personal one – how much do you trust the exchange and how much wealth are you willing to leave in the hands of that exchange?

-A note on exchanges
+A Note on Exchanges

 Hardware wallets are one of the safest ways to secure your Ether.
-Hardware wallets generate and store your private key offline, and at no point is the private key exposed to your connected device (PC).
+Hardware wallets generate and store your private key offline and at no point is the private key exposed to your connected device (PC).
 Storing your coins offline in this way mitigates the risk of digital theft – one of the most common attack vectors for cryptoasset holders.

 The two most respected hardware wallets for Ethereum (and other cryptoassets) are Trezor and the Ledger Nano S. Those storing Ethereum on a Trezor device will need to use it in combination with MyEtherWallet (see the full guide here).
 For that reason, many users opt for the ease of use that comes with the Ledger Nano S.

-Whether you choose to store your coins on an exchange, desktop/mobile wallet or hardware wallet, 2 Factor Authentication (2FA) is a highly recommended additional security layer.
+Whether you choose to store your coins on an exchange, desktop/mobile or hardware wallet, 2 Factor Authentication (2FA) is a highly recommended additional security layer.
 The 2FA process requires that the user inputs a one time password (OTP) before being able to login to a wallet or send Ether.
 Google Authenticator is one of the most popular interfaces for 2FA and is used by a range of Ethereum wallets.

 Different wallets and exchanges will implement 2FA in different ways, however the additional security that it provides remains the same.
 A potential thief would not only require your password to steal your Ether, but access to the physical device from which the OTP is generated as well.